1992 United States Senate elections: Illinois

 Incumbent Democrat Alan J. Dixon decided to run for re-election a third term, but was defeated in the primary against Carol Moseley Braun, Cook County Recorder of Deeds and former State Representative, who then won the general election over Republican Richard S. Williamson, former Assistant Secretary of State for International Organization Affairs.
-Braun (whose victory coincided with Bill Clinton's win in the presidential election and Illinois) made history in this election by becoming the first African-American woman ever elected to the U.S Senate, and also the first African-American elected to the U.S Senate as a Democrat.
+Braun (whose victory coincided with Bill Clinton's win in the presidential election and Illinois) made history in this election by becoming the first African-American woman ever elected to the U.S. Senate, and also the first African-American elected to the U.S. Senate as a Democrat.

 This defeat shocked observers; at the time no senator had been defeated in a primary in over a decade and Dixon had a long record of electoral success.
 He was a moderate Democrat, who recently voted to confirm Clarence Thomas to the Supreme Court.
 Braun, a black woman and known reformist liberal, got a large share of black, liberal, and women voters ("The Year of the Woman").

 In addition, she carried Cook County, Illinois, by far the most populated county in the state.
 Another factor was the third candidate in the race, multi-millionaire attorney Al Hofeld.
 Hofeld drew away some of the moderate and conservative Democrats who normally supported Dixon.
 He also spent a lot of money running advertisements attacking Dixon, weakening his support.

 Moseley Braun won the 1992 Illinois Senate Race by a fairly comfortable margin.
 Moseley Braun did well as expected in Cook County home of Chicago.
 Williamson did well in the Chicago collar counties, and most northern parts of the state.
 Moseley Braun had a surprisingly strong showing in southern Illinois, which Republicans had come to dominate in the last several decades.
 Braun also did well in Rock Island County.

 Indiana

 Incumbent Republican Dan Coats won re-election to his first full term, beating the Democratic Indiana Secretary of State Joe Hogsett.

 When incumbent Republican Dan Quayle resigned from the Senate after being elected Vice President of the United States in 1988, Coats was appointed to Quayle's former seat.
-He then won re-election to serve the remainder of the term in 1990.
+He then won election to serve the remainder of the term in 1990.

 Coats won 79 of Indiana's counties compared to 13 for Hogsett.